 How do you prevent this?

-A REVS check/car history report/PPSR report will give you a comprehensive look at the history of the vehicle you’re looking to buy.
+A car history check will give you a comprehensive look at the history of the vehicle you’re looking to buy.
 It’ll let you know if it’s collateral for a loan, or still being paid off itself; whether the vehicle was stolen in the past; what the VIN should be, the engine number should be, and even if the odometer is accurate; and surely enough, you’ll get to see the write-off history of the vehicle.
 If the car has ever been written off as part of an insurance claim, you’ll know.

 Driving a written off vehicle simply isn’t safe, and will cost you in the future.
 Buying a car that is financially encumbered poses the risk of having it repossessed out from under you, without you having much of a say in the matter.
 Or imagine buying a stolen vehicle thrown together from potentially unsafe parts?

-Avoid these nightmare scenarios and get peace of mind with a REVS check.
+Avoid these nightmare scenarios and get peace of mind with a trusted car history report.

 To get started, just enter the vehicle VIN in the search bar above.
 For just $5.89, you’ll get every piece of information you need to make an informed decision about whether to purchase your car, or keep looking for something a little less suspect.